And at the end of all our exploring

 Ainslie in the Broome sunshine

 Camperdown Birdhouse, for "Naked Under Western Skies" Exhibition at Manningham Gallery 2001.
 Growing up here everyone seemed to keep birds.My father did for a long time.
 I wanted to build an exotic huge cage that had myself and 2 other siblings represented in it.
 "Growing up in Camperdown'.
-Sense of the containment.
+Sense of an elegant nest .

 Window PassionFish